newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-entity-id.md

 ### Application Requirements
 *  `EIN|ein`
-* Certified document from the IRS displaying the business name and address
+* Copy of your registration with the IRS displaying the business name and address
 * Copy of your `Certificate of Formation|certificate-formation`

 > **Once completed, you will have:**